 Get a large, wide pot and fill it with at least 2 inches of water.
 You can add a few tablespoons of honey or malt syrup into the water and let the water boil.
 As the water is coming to temperature, prepare your station with a cooling rack, a straining ladle, and something to aid you in the flipping of the bagels when they are in the water.

 When the water reaches boiling, reduce the temperature to medium heat.
 Remove the bagels from the fridge and uncover the sheet.
 Depending on how wide your pot is, boil 2-3 bagels at a time, ensuring that there is plenty of space for the bagels to expand.
-I like to place the bagels into the water with the bottoms facing up.
+We like to place the bagels into the water with the bottoms facing up.
 Simmer each side for 30 seconds using the ladle and utensil to gently flip them over.
 Once both sides have had their water bath, remove the bagel using the straining ladle and place them on the cooling rack to let excess water drain.

 Boil only as many bagels as you are able to bake in one oven load.
 If you have two sheets of boiled bagels and can only fit one sheet in your oven at a time, the unbaked sheet may lose oven spring.